mesan121/mesan121/README.md

 -I hope to make a lot of friends here!
 That's all!

 ### My Python Projects
--Rock Paper Scissors game
+- Rock Paper Scissors game
--Madlibs
+- Madlibs
--Number Guessing
+- Number Guessing

 ### Tasks for today
 -Get familiar with lessons related to data structures and algorithms